-To avoid confusion, SAG-AFTRA does not allow working actors to use identical screen names.
+SAG-AFTRA does not allow working actors to use identical screen names.
 If an actor’s name is already being utilized, the new union member must choose a new name.
-Sometimes that change is as simple as adding or removing a middle initial (like Michael Fox versus Michael J. Fox), but sometimes the name change is more significant and involved.
-For instance, Michael Keaton was born Michael Douglas, but his career was preceded by Michael Douglas, who beat him to the union registry.
+Sometimes that change is as simple as adding or removing a middle initial (such as Michael Fox versus Michael J. Fox), but occasionally the name change is more significant.
+For instance, Michael Keaton was born Michael Douglas, but Oscar winner Michael Douglas of “Fatal Attraction” fame beat him to the union registry.

-2. If you have a very popular or common name.
+2. You have a very popular or common name

-Union rules aside, actors take stage names for a number of other reasons.
-If your name is a common one, there are most likely other people with your same name.
-Actors with particularly common last names (Smith, Johnson, etc.) are likely to change their names.
-Maybe that’s why Caryn Elaine Johnson became Whoopi Goldberg in the early stages of her career.
+Union rules aside, if your name is a common one, there are most likely other actors with similar aliases.
+Actors with particularly common last names (such as Smith and Johnson) are likely to change their names to differentiate themselves from the crowd.
+Caryn Johnson, for instance, became Whoopi Goldberg in the early stages of her career.

 Actor-writer-director Albert Brooks was born Albert Einstein and changed his surname for obvious reasons.
 Singer-actor David Bowie (born David Robert Jones) changed his name to avoid confusion with singer and actor Davy Jones.

-5. If a different name will be easier to use and understand.
+5. A different name will be easier to use and understand

 Actors can work a lifetime under a stage name without ever changing their name legally.
-Checks and contracts are made out to legal names while credits on screen and on professional websites like IMDb use the stage names.
+Checks and contracts are made out to legal names while credits onscreen and on professional websites like IMDb use their stage names.